boltops-tools/terraspace-docs/_docs/misc/upgrading.md

 The following section provides a little more detail on each version upgrade.
 Note, we'll not provide more details for all versions.

+### 2.1.0

+* The generated backend.tf for the different cloud provider plugins have a new pattern.
+The update is in the **plugins** themselves since they provide the template to the core terraspace framework.
+* Here are the GitHub Compares and some examples of the backend "key" changes around when 2.1 was released:
+  * AWS: [v0.4.2...v0.5.0](https://github.com/boltops-tools/terraspace_plugin_aws/compare/v0.4.2...v0.5.0). `:REGION/:ENV/:BUILD_DIR/terraform.tfstate` => `:PROJECT/:TYPE_DIR/:APP/:ROLE/:MOD_NAME/:ENV/:EXTRA/:REGION/terraform.tfstate`
+  * Azurerm: [v0.6.2...v0.7.0](https://github.com/boltops-tools/terraspace_plugin_azurerm/compare/v0.6.2...v0.7.0) `:LOCATION/:ENV/:BUILD_DIR/terraform.tfstate` => `:PROJECT/:TYPE_DIR/:APP/:ROLE/:MOD_NAME/:ENV/:EXTRA/:LOCATION/terraform.tfstate`.
+There were also changes to the resource_group_name and storage_account_name.
+Look at compare to see the exact difference.
+  * Google: [v0.4.2...v0.5.0](https://github.com/boltops-tools/terraspace_plugin_google/compare/v0.4.2...v0.5.0) `:REGION/:ENV/:BUILD_DIR` => `:PROJECT/:TYPE_DIR/:APP/:ROLE/:MOD_NAME/:ENV/:EXTRA/:REGION`
+* More confident that this will be the default pattern for a while.
+* Note, again this will not affect terraspace projects that were generated from older versions of Terraspace.
+By design, you have to manually update the `config/terraform/backend.tf` since it will change your state file location.

 ### 2.0.1

+* Here are the GitHub Compares and some examples of the backend "key" changes around when 2.0.1 was released and project was added:
 * The generated backend.tf for the different cloud provider plugins have a new pattern.
 It also includes `:PROJECT`.
 This accounts for different statefiles for different terraspace projects.
 * AWS: [v0.4.0...v0.4.1](https://github.com/boltops-tools/terraspace_plugin_aws/compare/v0.4.0...v0.4.1).
 * Azurerm: [v0.6.0...v0.6.1](https://github.com/boltops-tools/terraspace_plugin_azurerm/compare/v0.6.0...v0.6.1)